‘Eye-opening experience:’ West Bend man nearly killed by flu encourages others to get vaccinated

 At 22 years old, Petty walks with a newfound appreciation of life.
 In February, Petty started developing aches and severe back pain.
 He was diagnosed with the flu and spent days in Froedtert Hospital's ICU.

 "My body became septic.
-My kidneys spotted working completely," Petty said.
+My kidneys stopped working completely," Petty said.

 Petty was battling complications of the virus, fueled by a staph infection.
 He pulled through, but his quest to recover has come with a few roadblocks, including wounds on his legs.